April 2026

 Key takeaway

-The healthcare AI OS will consolidate around three pillars: AI Scribe, AI Billing, and AI Clinical Decision Support.
-Abridge ($5.3B valuation, 250+ health systems), OpenEvidence (40% of US physicians, $12B valuation), Heidi (116 countries, $465M valuation), and Epic are all converging on this stack from different starting points.
-Epic's decision to cut off Abridge's integration and launch its own scribe with Microsoft signals it will never be a true ecosystem integrator.
+The healthcare AI OS is consolidating around three pillars: AI Scribe, AI Billing, and AI Clinical Decision Support.
+As of April 2026, Abridge ($5.3B valuation, 250+ health systems), OpenEvidence (40% of US physicians, $12B valuation), Heidi (116 countries, $465M valuation), and Epic (50% of US hospital beds) have all converged on this full stack from different starting points within just 18 months.
+Epic's decision to cut off Abridge's integration and launch its own scribe with Microsoft signals it will compete with rather than enable the AI layer.

 Four companies are racing to build the new AI operating system in healthcare, but they are taking different paths to get there.
 Abridge, OpenEvidence, Heidi, and Epic each started from a different entry point (scribe, CDS, or billing) and are now converging on the same full-stack vision: AI Scribe + AI Billing + AI Clinical Decision Support.